Infinite joint species distribution models: Fungal biodiversity application

-We analyze data from a fungi biodiversity study in Finland \citep{AbregoFungi}.
-Fungi are a highly diverse group of organisms, they play major roles in ecosystem functioning and are important for human health, food production and nature conservation.
-Data consist of 134 samples from different sites across four study locations in Finland, with 29 samples in Site 1, 97 samples in Site 2, 2 samples in Site 3 and 6 samples in Site 4.
+We analyze data from a study on fungi biodiversity in Finland \citep{AbregoFungi}.
+Fungi are a highly diverse group of organisms, they play a major role in ecosystem functioning and are important for human health, food production, and conservation of nature.
+The data consist of 134 samples from different sites in four study locations in Finland, with 29 samples in Site 1, 97 samples in Site 2, 2 samples in Site 3 and 6 samples in Site 4.
 A cyclone sampler was used to acquire spore samples from each study site.
-Based on a probabilistic molecular species classifier using DNA barcoding, $1021$ distinct species were identified.
+Based on a probabilistic molecular species classifier using DNA meta-barcoding, $1021$ distinct species were identified.
 For each sample, the data include two covariates: a categorical variable with four levels indicating the study location and a continuous variable that provides information about the week.
 To assess any temporal dependence or effect of habitat type, we include these covariates in the model as predictors.
-We encode the site variable through three dummies with Site 2 (the one with the highest number of observations) as the reference level.
-Hence, we considered the regression setting for the MVP-IBP model outlined in Section \ref{sec:regression} with the number of covariates $q=4$.
+We encoded the site variable through three dummies with Site 2, which had the highest number of observations, as the reference.

-Given the massive number of fungal species identified and the presence of many rare species, we analyze the data with the hierarchical formulation of the MVP-IBP model described in Section \ref{sec:post_composite}.
-This approach enables information sharing among species and achieves computational efficiency.
-Similarly to the simulations, we center the distribution of $\alpha$ on the empirical mean of the number of species per sample.
-For the regression coefficients we use a normal prior centered in zero, i.e. $\bmb_j \sim N_q(0, \psi \I_q)$.
+Given the huge number of fungal species identified and the presence of many rare species, in implementing \texttt{TRACE}, we used the hierarchical shrinkage prior for the between species correlations described in Section \ref{sec:corr}.
+Similarly to the simulations, we center the distribution of $\gamma$ on the empirical mean of the number of species per sample.
+For the regression coefficients, we use a normal prior centered on zero, $\beta_j \sim N_q(0, \psi I)$.
 This choice led to a better fit to the data with respect to the hierarchical formulation for the regression coefficients defined in \eqref{eq:b_hier}, and is less computationally demanding.